|How to bookmark " Burma Book Reviews 6"|

 MEMBERS' DISCOUNT PRICE: £12.95

-While giving due credit to the work of Professor Hugh Tinker, editor of the official history of constitutional relations between Britain and Myanmar, John McEnery takes issue with its title, Burma: The Struggle for Independence, 1944-48 on the ground that the only real argument was about the pace of change; the Burmans were pushing at a door which was ajar.
+While giving due credit to the work of Professor Hugh Tinker, editor of the official history of constitutional relations between Britain and Burma, John McEnery takes issue with its title, Burma: The Struggle for Independence, 1944-48 on the ground that the only real argument was about the pace of change; the Burmans were pushing at a door which was ajar.

 By using primary Army sources: files, war diaries and quarterly historical reports, ignored by the official history, this book shows that General Briggs, on 13th December, 1946, apparently with the agreement of General Stopford, commander-in-chief South East Asia Land Forces, forced the hand of a Burma Office out of touch with realities by deliberately giving a gross underestimate of the military forces available to him.
-The British Government had to take a crucial decision on how to react to an ultimatum that had been presented by Aung San on 13th November, 1946: that Britain must announce by 31st January, 1947 that Myanmar would be free with a year.
-We now know that if the British Government had resisted, there would have been a bloodbath with many British officers and officials killed by those Myanmar people with whom they were working towards a viable future for Myanmar.
+The British Government had to take a crucial decision on how to react to an ultimatum that had been presented by Aung San on 13th November, 1946: that Britain must announce by 31st January, 1947 that Burma would be free with a year.
+We now know that if the British Government had resisted, there would have been a bloodbath with many British officers and officials killed by those Burmese people with whom they were working towards a viable future for Burma.

 Inevitably, as the years pass books about the Second World War are written by historians who are too young to have participated.
-John McEnery, however, was there in Myanmar.
-In April 1946 he was posted to HQ Burma Command, in Yangon, and became a Staff Captain in A Branch.
+John McEnery, however, was there in Burma.
+In April 1946 he was posted to HQ Burma Command, in Rangoon, and became a Staff Captain in A Branch.
 During this period I also had the pleasure of being in RA Mess, HQ Burma Command, where John was living, and I can vouch for the authenticity of a particularly valuable aspect of the book: the accounts of what it was like to be a part of a great Army, unwanted by many, but not all, of the people whose country we were helping to achieve an independence which turned out, in the end, to be illusory.